haeriamin/Hybrid-Optimization/README.md

 |- test.py
 ```

-* `run.py`: Script for training, evaluating and generating rollout trajectories.
+* `run.py`: Script for running the optimization.
+Here,
+    * The optimization variables and their initial, lower and upper bound can be defined.
+    * Some other settings including loading/saving optimal solution, and excavation depth and time can be set.

 * `constr_nm.py`: Implementation of the learnable one-step model that returns the next position of the particles given inputs.
 It includes data preprocessing, Euler integration, and a helper method for building normalized training outputs and targets.